2022 Interior Design Trends | New Colours, Patterns, and Textures

 Happy New Year!
 It’s time to unveil the top paint and colour trends for interior design.

 In 2022, our interior design clients want spaces that showcase their lives, the places they’ve travelled, and the memories they’ve created over the years.
-They also want rooms with personality that inspire great conversations, personal creativity, and foster a sense of calm.
+They also want rooms with personality that inspire great conversations, personal creativity, fun evenings - and foster a sense of calm.
 Above all, nobody wants to feel kitschy.

 We’re saying farewell to the safe and austere Scandinavian designs of yesterday to make room for more inviting and naturally-coloured interior spaces featuring warm neutrals, natural earthy tones, and playful new hues.